mvfi0/football-shop/README.md

 All notable changes to this project will be documented in this section.

+### [1.4.1] - 2025-10-1
+- Visual Update
+  - Added Gradient animation on Universe in the word Sports Universe

 ### [1.4.0] - 2025-10-1
 - Updated Branding
   - Football Shop -> Sports Universe